merrynhr/CV/README.md

 - While living in Jakarta as an English teacher, I spent time working with a dyslexic Iraqi refugee who was struggling to learn to read and write.
 His speaking ability was very strong and it was clear that he was a talented and motivated student.
 It became difficult to teach the class because my dyslexic student was unable to keep up with comprehension tasks my other students needed to practice.
 After realizing that my student lived nearby my apartment block, I spoke to my student's parents and to my supervisor and I decided that I would offer free tutoring sessions to the student.
 We spent 2 hours a week working on phonics.
 This allowed my student to catch up with the rest of his classmates.
 I remain in touch with his family.

+#### Problem solving

+- As part of my work experience with Global Initiative, an Oxford based digital agency, I spent two weeks working on a Laravel project where I was tasked with converting Blade templates into Vue.js components.
+I had no experience with Laravel or PHP and little experience with Vue.
+I was, however, able to use principles I had learnt while working with Rails, such as the MVC design pattern, and React/React Native, for example working with components, to tackle the project head on.
+Consequently, I was able to make fast progress and my changes were merged into main.
+My changes meant that all events relating to the navbar, with differentiated views for admins, super admins, and regular users, were handled entirely by the frontend using Vue.
+Given Vue’s speed and performance, this allowed for a smoother user experience.

 ## Technologies

 - Ruby, Rails, JavaScript, React, React Native, Vue, CSS, PSQL